Identity protection

 What to expect

-• Once started, each scan takes up to three days to complete.
+• Each scan can take up to three days to complete from the time it starts.

-• Notifications appear in the CPSF app when the scan starts and when it completes.
+• You receive in-app notifications in CPSF when the scan starts and again when it finishes.

 View breach details